How this country of 97 million kept its coronavirus death toll at zero

 As of May 1, about 70,000 people had been quarantined in Vietnam's government facilities, while about 140,000 had undergone isolation at home or in hotels, the study said.

-The study also found that of the country's first 270 Covid-19 patients, 43 percent were asymptomati
+The study also found that of the country's first 270 Covid-19 patients, 43 percent were asymptoma